 Long Beach, City Manager Donna Gayden agree to part ways

-Long Beach city officials Tuesday night announced the resignation of City Manager Donna Gayden, saying both sides “mutually agreed to end her employment."
-In her place, the City Council appointed Long Beach Police Commissioner Ronald Walsh as acting city manager.
+Long Beach officials Tuesday night announced the resignation of City Manager Donna Gayden, saying both sides “mutually agreed to end her employment."
+In her place, the City Council appointed Police Commissioner Ronald Walsh as acting city manager.

-There was no prior notice of Gayden's departure, which was added to the Council agenda at the start of Tuesday night's meeting.
+There was no prior notice of Gayden's departure, which was added to the council agenda at the start of the meeting.

 Walsh will take over starting Wednesday.
 Officials did not say if he would receive any additional salary in his dual role as police commissioner, but an additional salary would require approval by the City Council.